fbpx

 This is one of the shortest and easiest segments of the national trail.
 Access to the start is a little out of the way, and can be approached starting from either end of the loop road behind Colihaut.
 From the trailhead the path heads slightly inland and makes its way over a couple of ridges on fairly easy terrain, before returning to the road in the area around syndicate estate, a heavily farmed area.
 The trail finishes at the syndicate nature trail office.
 Due to the short length of this trail, those without transport arranged to take them out from Syndicate often continue on segment 11 to Picard, since it is a similar distance to hiking back to the coast on the road.

 The first half of this segment as far as Picard is very easy.
 It slopes gently downhill until a steeper descent just before you come out of the forest.
 The second half of the segment has recently been opened again for the first time in years although in July there was still about 100m of razor grass that was yet to be cleared (by burning, which is now their favoured method).
 To start on Morne Balvine, you cut back on yourself just below ‘Castle Banana Shed’ to the bridge over the river.
 This bridge is very badly damaged and should not be used.
 As long as rain hasn’t been heavy, you can pass through the river without much trouble.
 On the far side of the bridge you turn right up the hill, not on the more obvious path to the left that leads to the back of a private residence.
-For here on the path is fairly easy to follow to the top of the mountain where the razor grass has been burnt away.
-At the top there are still plenty of blue and yellow marks visible on the trees, but using maps.me to make sure you don’t lose the trail through this area is recommended.
+From here on the path and the razor grass get gradually worse and worse for a couple of kilometers.
+At the top of Morne Balvine the razor grass has almost completely taken over.
+Using maps.me or another app to make sure you don’t lose the trail through this area is recommended.
+The trail continues for another 5km on steep and tricky ground until you join a track and then the main road again.
 The final part of the segment has a section that is hardly walked to the north of the main road.
-This path is overgrown, but passable and not difficult to navigate at the time of writing.
+This path is overgrown, and it’s best to just follow the road to segment 12 instead.

-Approximately 13km, 3-5 hours, severely overgrown, work to be done in the near future.
+Approximately 13km, 3-5 hours, severely overgrown in places, but passable.

-This is one of the less severe segments of the trail.
-It is in good condition and easy to follow in most areas.
-Some very tall grass is begining to partially block the trail on the way up the hill to the hut at Moore Park Estate above Paix Bouche.
+This is one of the less severe segments of the trail but currently quite badly overgrown in the open areas.
+Some very tall grass is beginning to partially block the trail on the way up the hill to the hut at Moore Park Estate above Paix Bouche.
 The position of the hut indicates that you should turn right, where actually you should turn left away from the village, despite almost no visible blue and yellow marks on the next section of the trail.
-The next ascent is getting a bit overgrown on the first open part, but for now, finding your way isn’t too difficult.
+The next ascent is very overgrown on the first part leaving the farms but gets better as you ascend.

 Segment 13 (updated Nov 2023)